The Certified Massachusetts Landlord™: Quality Assurance through Voluntary Certification

 Although the Certified Massachusetts Landlord™ program will feature high standards and regular monitoring, we are not modeling it on the BBB, whose fee-based dispute-resolution component makes some business owners leery.
 Instead our program will be more like that of industry-specific organizations such as the New Hampshire Landscaping Association, which requires work experience, an exam, and continuing education, and the Institute for Advertising Ethics (IAE), which provides certification for advertisers who subscribe to the Institute’s nine principles and practices.

-In some ways it will resemble the optional program the IRS established for professional employer organizations (PEOs).
+In some ways our certification resembles the optional program the IRS established for professional employer organizations (PEOs).
 Qualifying PEOs that opt in by paying a high bond and subjecting themselves to annual IRS audits are allowed to provide their customers with more tax-related services than they would otherwise, e.g. becoming completely legally liable for the customer’s withholding, reporting, and payment responsibilities, so as to give their customers greater peace of mind.

-Don’t worry: MassLandlords’ certification is not going to involve supervision by the IRS!
+Don’t worry: MassLandlords’ certification does not involve supervision by the IRS!
 But we like the core idea of rewarding business owners who allow vetting to ensure that they are abiding by high professional standards.

-To make the Certified Massachusetts Landlord™ program more useful to members and the public alike, our program will include the following features: it will entail three tiers of certification with digital decals and lapel pins, plus, for members who elect to make themselves visible online, a publicly searchable directory.
+To make the Certified Massachusetts Landlord™ program more useful to members and the public alike, our program includes or will soon include the following features: three tiers of certification with digital decals and lapel pins, plus, for members who elect to make themselves visible online, a publicly searchable directory.

 Ensuring Value: What a Certified Massachusetts Landlord™ Will Do

 In order for the public to trust that our program reflects and embodies genuinely high standards, we need to protect the brand.
 That means adopting some aspects of the franchise approach.